-- Nutrition and food awareness - Body types, cardio health, mental health - Alternative health essential oils, chiropractic, massage, physiotherapy, reiki, etc. - Individual pursuits those activities in which the intent is for personal enjoyment and/or fitness where comparing or competing against others is not necessary - Small Group pursuits those activities in which the intent is to maintain a recreational, social atmosphere with others while acquiring physical fitness as well as personal enjoyment
+- Functional fitness and daily participation - Individual Pursuits such as walking, weights, yoga, etc. - Small Group Pursuits those activities in which the intent is to maintain a recreational, social atmosphere with others while acquiring physical fitness as well as personal enjoyment. - CPR, FITT Principles